 The charming log cabin accommodations include a cozy, handmade quilt for each bed, out of which we roll bright and early each morning at 7:00 A.M.
 The clanging of a bell signals breakfast at the lodge.
 Clothespins marked with our names clipped to red bandana napkins show us our assigned seats.
 Almost as important to quilters as fabric and fun is the food, and at meals we mix, mingle, and get to know each other better.

 Charlotte and I teach classes on Monday, Tuesday, Thursday, and Friday mornings.
 Keeping the surroundings in mind, we design class projects with western themes.
-In 2004, bunnies were the theme.
-In 2003, a pieced horseback rider, Trailride, was Charlotte’s class project, while I presented a Log Cabin variation, Log Cabin 9.
-Other projects have included foundation- pieced flowers, Setacolor processes (fabric painting), a Montana mountain scene, horse portraits, and other ranch-related projects.
+Projects have included a pieced horseback rider, cowgirl, wolves, bunnies, coyote, moose, elk, bison, a 100th anniversary wall hanging, foundation-pieced flowers, Setacolor processes (fabric painting), a Montana mountain scene, horse portraits, and other ranch-related projects.

 Afternoons are for fly-fishing, hiking, striking out on the trails upon our “assigned” Appaloosas, or simply enjoying the scenery.
 The west entrance to Yellowstone Park is just 40 miles down the road, and a trip to the park with a picnic lunch is a wonderful day excursion.
 We’ve climbed nearby Lincoln Mountain, a challenging hike.
 Last year, we discovered an easier route to the summit, signed the logbook at the top, and had fun reading the comments of previous hikers.
 Some retreaters stay in class and work on their class projects or other quilting, and some just relax.

 On Wednesdays, we take a field trip to Bozeman, a lovely ride along the Taylor Fork of the Gallatin river.
-At the Bear Comfort Quilt Shop, owner Sandy Taylor takes pride in the many classes and wealth of western fabrics she offered there.
+Main Street Quilting offers a wealth of western fabrics.
 Across the street is the Silver Thimble with a diverse fabric inventory.
-A couple of blocks off Main Street is Margo Krager’s shop, Patchworks.
+A couple of blocks off Main Street is Margo Krager’s shop, Reproduction Fabrics.
 Her specialty is vintage reproductions fabric, catering to the movie industry and museums.
 On the outskirts of town is Jane Quinn’s shop, Quilting In The Country.
 We always find Jane catching her breath from her big August quilt show where quilts literally cover the barns, an event that turns the town into quilt heaven.
 As we head out of town, there is one more shop – Beverly’s Bernina.
 We head back to the ranch, but wait a minute – there is just one more antique shop calling to us on the way out of town…

 By the end of the week, we marvel at the animals seen on the trails, the “one-that-got-away” fish stories, and the results of all our stitching.
 We’ve even recruited a few ranch hands and ranch guest to join our quilt world.
 It is always with great nostalgia that we pack our bags and head home, but we always know the ranch awaits us next year.
 And we have the quilts we’ve made individually and together to remind us throughout the year of our western home.